mattias800/mzsh/README.md

 ~/.mzsh/bin/migrate-omz-to-zcomet
 ```

-This comments out OMZ lines in ~/.zshrc and ensures mzsh is sourced. zcomet is installed automatically on first run.
+This comments out OMZ lines in ~/.zshrc and ensures mzsh is sourced. zcomet is installed automatically and is ensured by the installer.

+Optional flags:
+- ~/.mzsh/bin/migrate-omz-to-zcomet --remove-omz  # back up ~/.oh-my-zsh to ~/.oh-my-zsh.bak-<timestamp>
+- ~/.mzsh/bin/migrate-omz-to-zcomet --purge-omz   # delete ~/.oh-my-zsh (dangerous)

 ## Updating